 If you can decouple your self-esteem from the approval of your parents, you will not have to act in ways which please them.

-You will be free to make up your own mind about how to live your life.
+You will be free to make up your own mind about how to live your life and you won’t feel bad for it.

-Of course, this is easier said than done and often requires the help of a trained counselor or other professional.
+Of course, this is easier said than done and often requires the help of a trained counselor or therapist.

 But by working on this part of your mind, you will be better placed to implement some of the suggestions that come later.